-We are a full-on soup family.
-In fact, soup has become one of Charlie’s go-to breakfast choices.
+We are a full-on soup family, and in fact for a while when Charlie was younger soup was one of Charlie’s go-to breakfast choices.
 Weird?
 I certainly don’t think so.
 As a person who frequently eats leftover sushi for breakfast, I am hardly one to judge.

 - ½ cup (1 stick) unsalted butter